cargomail-org/grip/README.md

 # Global Reference Identity Protocol

-Development have been moved to the [Federizer](https://github.com/federizer) organization.
+Development has been moved to the [Federizer](https://github.com/federizer) organization.

 ## Abstract